-- Page 9.
-Range 2,3 & 4

-- Page 9.
-Assessment

-- Page 10.
-Education, Health and Care (EHC) plans

-- Pahe 10.
-Reviewing EHC plans
+- Reviewing EHC plans

-- Page 10.
-SEND and disability tribunals
+- SEND and disability tribunals

-- Page 11.
-Medical information
+- Medical information

-- Page 11.
-Building adaptions
+- Building adaptions

-- Page 11.
-Preparing for adulthood
+- Preparing for adulthood

-- Page 11.
-Data and record keeping
+- Data and record keeping

-- Page 12.
-Confidentiality
+- Confidentiality

 Statement of Intent

 At Lady Royd we wholeheartedly believe there should be no limits on learning.
 We aim to provide a caring and inclusive environment to ensure both personal and academic needs of our pupils are developed.
 We will achieve this by ensuring every child has access to the highest quality teaching which addresses and meets their needs and leads to outstanding progress.
 We will work collaboratively with parents and carers to foster a partnership that ensures the best outcomes for our children.